Saturday, May 1, 2010

 (I am making an exception today and adding two clippings because the second is so sweet about grandmothers – my two greats are the ones I’m thinking of.)

-THE SQUIRREL’S ARITHMETIC.
+THE SQUIRREL’S ARITHMETIC._______________

-(the poem is disintegrated here and only gives me pieces of the words “-an and doubt” but the rest is lost so I’ll make it up!)
+Then suddenly he frisked about,(the poem is disintegrated here and only gives me pieces of the words “-an and doubt” but the rest is lost so I’ll make it up!)

 ___________________________________________________________